JPII Outdoor Lab inspires youth to an authentic relationship with Christ, themselves, others, and Creation

 Founded in 2008, the JPII Outdoor Lab lives within the mission of Christ by offering superior environmental science teaching, catechesis of Sacred Scripture, and by giving students the opportunity to encounter Christ through His creation and the Sacraments.

-- Currently serving 22 schools in the Archdioceses of Denver and Colorado Springs.
+- We serve over 22 schools in the Archdioceses of Denver and Colorado Springs.

 Julie brings over 20 years’ experience as a high school teacher, leader, and coach to the JPII Outdoor Lab.
 She also has experience with program and curriculum development, implementation, presentation, and administration.
 Julie has a passion for Catholicism and for leading young people closer to Jesus Christ through His church and the outdoors.
 She has a desire to help Catholics understand the truth and beauty of their faith.
 Her love of the great outdoors stems from her countless hours of triathlon training and love of sports.